 Did you know that 54% of Americans with lower back pain spend the majority of their day sitting at a desk?
-AND back pain is one of the leading causes for missed work?
+Back pain is one of the leading causes of missed work.
 According to the American Chiropractic Association, most cases of back pain are “mechanical or non-organic—meaning they are not caused by serious conditions.”
 This means that your pain is probably due to bad posture.
 The only solution is...better posture.

 There are many various types of office chairs out there.
-There are those that are cushy-padded like your grandpa’s armchair, or the minimalistic type that have zero cushion at all.
-Let’s face it.
-Most office chairs aren’t specifically designed to support the back in it’s natural curvature, which brings us to tip number two.
-Support your lower back with a Plexus Micro Wheel for better posture!
+There are those that are cushy-padded like your grandpa’s armchair, or the minimalistic type with no cushion at all.
+Most office chairs aren’t specifically designed to support the back in it’s natural curvature, which brings us to our second tip - support your lower back with a Chirp Micro Wheel for better posture!
 Five inches wide, it applies the perfect amount of pressure along the spine.
 Six inches in diameter, it fits in the small part of your lower back making it impossible to slouch.

-“I decided to try the plexus micro wheel at the office because I was coming home with aches and pains in my lower back.
+“I decided to try the Chirp micro wheel at the office because I was coming home with aches and pains in my lower back.
 I love it!
 It definitely makes a difference.
 A bunch of my co-workers tried it and now five of them own the wheel.
-Thank You Plexus!” - Sky J
+Thank you, Chirp!” - Sky J

 You ate too much for lunch and have been working on the same project all day.
 Your eyes begin to slightly twitch as you stare at your screen.
-Yup, you’re hitting the “3pm slump.”
-Rather than drag your feet to the office break room for a boost of sugar or diet coke, here's tip number three.
-Get up off your chair and do some exercises!
-Click here for a 15 minute, office approved, exercise routine to help improve your posture.
+Yup, you’re hitting the “3 pm slump.”
+Rather than drag your feet to the office break room for a boost of sugar or a diet coke, here's tip number three - get up off your chair and do some exercises!
+Click here for a 15 minute, office approved exercise routine to help improve your posture.

-4. Correct your posture with the Plexus Wheel.
+4. Correct Your Posture with the Chirp Wheel.

 We’ve said it before (check our previous blog post) and we’ll say it again.
 Your spine is like a wire spring.
 If one of the wires gets kinked in the wrong direction then it can’t function properly.
 Your spine is shaped in a natural S-Curve, but when you slouch you are metaphorically putting a kink in your spring.
 So how do you correct it?
-Here’s tip number four.
-Use the Plexus Standard Wheel to roll out the kink.
+Here’s tip number four - use the Chirp Standard Wheel to roll out the kink.
 Don’t trust that it can really do this?
-Here’s what Dr. Mike Vanchiere has to say about getting better posture with the Plexus Wheel:
+Here’s what Dr. Mike Vanchiere has to say about getting better posture with the Chirp Wheel:

-“The Plexus Wheel is effective because it tractions the spine and takes pressure off the discs.
+“The Chirp Wheel is effective because it tractions the spine and takes pressure off the discs.
 It keeps, maintains, and helps correct the natural curvature of the spine.
-I highly recommend the Plexus Wheel to all my clients.” - Dr. Mike Vanchiere, Spinal Rehab Chiropractor
+I highly recommend the Chirp Wheel to all my clients.” - Dr. Mike Vanchiere, Spinal Rehab Chiropractor

-With these four simple steps you will have better posture in no time.
+With these four simple steps, you will have better posture in no time.
 Better posture means a better back, which means a happier you!
-If you have any questions/suggestions on how to improve posture with a Plexus Wheel, don't hesitate to comment below!
+If you have any questions/suggestions on how to improve posture with a Chirp Wheel, don't hesitate to comment below!